Distributed Community Detection in Large Networks: A Distributed Community Detection Algorithm

 \subsection{Computational Cost for Proposed Method}

-{In terms of the computational cost, the division step takes $O(n\hbox{log}^2 n)$ computations step in fast greedy modularity method.
+{In terms of the computational cost, the division step takes $O(n\hbox{log}^2 n)$ computations in the fast greedy modularity method.
 Suppose group $\mathcal{G}_t$ (for $t=1,2,..,G$) contains $n_t$ nodes and $m_t$ edges.
 For the spectral clustering method, the computational complexity in $\mathcal{G}_t$ is $O(m_tK_t + n_tK_t^2)$.
 Define $K_{max} = \max(K_1,K_2,..,K_G)$ and $n_{max}, m_{max}$ in the same way.
 The computational cost for all groups is $O(G\times(m_{max}K_{max} + n_{max}K_{max}^2))$, which is much smaller than the original cost $O(mK + nK^2)$ as $n$ grows.
 For VSBM in the community-level detection step, the computational cost in each EM update is $O(G\times n_{max}^2)$ which is much smaller than applying VSBM to the whole graph.
 Furthermore, the computational time can be significantly decreased if distributed computing is used in the community detection step.
-Also, applying LRBIC to each groups of sub-graph for community size $K$ selection will have lower computational cost than to the whole large graph. }
+It should also be noted that applying LRBIC to each group for selecting the number of communities has lower computational cost than to the whole network.}